TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/Typo3ConfVars/SYS.rst

    :Default: true

    .. versionchanged:: 12.0
-      Before TYPO3 v12 the default value for new installations was :php:`false`.
+      Before TYPO3 v12 the default value for new installations was always set to :php:`false`.
-      As nowadays every serious file system supports UTF-8 the new default value is set to :php:`true`.
+      However, because almost every file system now supports UTF-8 the new default value is set to :php:`true`.

-   If :php:`true`, then TYPO3 uses UTF-8 to store file names.
+   If set to :php:`true`, then TYPO3 uses UTF-8 to store file names.
 This allows for accented latin letters as well as any other non-latin characters like Cyrillic and Chinese.

-   If :php:`false`, any file that contains characters like umlauts, or perhaps consists only of "special" characters (Japanese), will be renamed to something "safe" when uploaded in the backend.
+   If set to :php:`false`, any file that contains characters like umlauts, or if the file name consists only of "special" characters such as Japanese, then the file will be renamed to something "safe" when uploaded in the backend.

    .. important::